trustoverip/deliverables/recommendations/DP0031-principles-of-ssi/DP0031-principles-of-ssi.md

 ## Motivation

-The [Principles of SSI Task Force](https://wiki.trustoverip.org/display/HOME/Principles+of+SSI+Task+Force) at the [Trust over IP Foundation](https://trustoverip.org/) intends to deliver these as Design Principles for formal reference by Trust over IP based governance frameworks at Trust over IP Interoperability Profiles (TIPs) that choose to incorporate these principles.
+The [Principles of SSI Task Force](https://wiki.trustoverip.org/display/HOME/Principles+of+SSI+Task+Force) at the [Trust over IP Foundation](https://trustoverip.org/) intends to deliver these as Design Principles for formal reference by Trust over IP based governance frameworks or Trust over IP Interoperability Profiles (TIPs) that choose to incorporate these principles.

 ## Scope